quarkly/community-kit/preview/docs/Source.md

 ## 📖 Detailed overview

 This component helps you add multiple media sources.
-It's a child component for the `Audio`, `Video` and `Picture` components.
+It's a child component of the `Audio`, `Video` фтв `Picture` components.
 It allows the browser to select one of the given sources depending on which codec or media it supports.

 ## 🎬 Live Demo